 However, MacLysaght claims the family claim descent from O Maoilriain located in Owney, formerly called Owney O'Mulryan which forms two modern baronies on the borders of Limerick and Tipperary.
 As both authorities were Chief Heralds of Ireland in their own time, we must leave the reader to ponder which of the two is more likely.

 Important Dates for the Mulrient family

 This web page shows only a small excerpt of our Mulrient research.
-Another 261 words (19 lines of text) covering the years 1694, 1760 and 1709 are included under the topic Early Mulrient History in all our PDF Extended History products and printed products wherever possible.
+Another 131 words (9 lines of text) covering the years 1694, 1760, 1709, 1694 and 1732 are included under the topic Early Mulrient History in all our PDF Extended History products and printed products wherever possible.

 Mulrient Spelling Variations

 Names from the Middle Ages demonstrate many spelling variations.
 This is because the recording scribe or church official often decided as to how a person's name was spelt and in what language.
 Research into the name Mulrient revealed many variations, including O'Ryan, Ryan, Mulrian, Mulryan, O'Mulrian and many more.

 Early Notables of the Mulrient family (pre 1700)

 Another 42 words (3 lines of text) are included under the topic Early Mulrient Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Mulrient family to the New World and Oceana
+Migration of the Mulrient family

-.
+To escape the religious and political discrimination they experienced primarily at the hands of the English, thousands of Irish left their homeland in the 19th century.
+These migrants typically settled in communities throughout the East Coast of North America, but also joined the wagon trains moving out to the Midwest.
+Ironically, when the American War of Independence began, many Irish settlers took the side of England, and at the war's conclusion moved north to Canada.
+These United Empire Loyalists, were granted land along the St. Lawrence River and the Niagara Peninsula.
+Other Irish immigrants settled in Newfoundland, the Ottawa Valley, New Brunswick and Nova Scotia.
+The greatest influx of Irish immigrants, however, came to North America during the Great Potato Famine of the late 1840s.
+Thousands left Ireland at this time for North America and Australia.
 Many of those numbers, however, did not live through the long sea passage.
 These Irish settlers to North America were immediately put to work building railroads, coal mines, bridges, and canals.
 Irish settlers made an inestimable contribution to the building of the New World.
 Early North American immigration records have revealed a number of people bearing the Irish name Mulrient or a variant listed above, including: Alexander, Alfred, Catherine, Cornelius, Daniel, Denis, Edward, Jeremiah, John, Margaret, Mathew, Michael, Patrick, Peter, Richard, Thomas, Timothy and William Ryan all arrived in Philadelphia between 1840 and 1860.